gramineproject/gramine/Documentation/devel/features.md

 General FS limitations in Gramine include:
 - no support for dynamic mounting: all mounts must be specified beforehand in the manifest;
-- no operations across mounts (e.g. no rename of file located in one mount to another one);
+- no operations across mounts, e.g., no rename of file located in one mount to another one (note that Linux also doesn't support such operations);
 - no synchronization of file offsets, file sizes, etc. between Gramine processes;
 - tmpfs mounts (in-memory file systems) are not shared by Gramine processes;
 - File timestamps (access, modified, change timestamps) are not set/updated.